 Somewhere in the Near Future

-With all the debate and headlines regarding the Internet of Things, and amounts of devices connected and market valuations - is there anyone left to ask about what will happen to the home once Smart Homes take over?
-The keeping of a home is one of, if not the oldest traditions that we have as humans.
-Does the Smart Home mean the end of the home as we know it?
+With all the headlines and debate regarding the internet of things and IoT applications, the number of connected devices and market valuations, is there anyone questioning what will happen to the home once smart homes take over?
+Does the smart home mean the end of the “home” as we know it?

-The home is the original place where we build our identity and mark our place in the world - the original profile.
-Each generation has formed its radical dwellings as their respective marks on the world.
-We can now look back into those past homes as windows into the past lives of those generations, their values and ambitions.
-What do our Smart Homes tell us about ourselves?
-Or perhaps instead, what is it telling everyone else?
+The home is the first place we build our identity and mark our place in the world—our original profile.
+Generations build upon generations, and we can look back into those past homes as windows into the lives of those generations, their values, and ambitions.
+What do our smart homes tell us about ourselves?
+Or perhaps, what is revealed to everyone else?

 A Brief History of the Automated Home

-The process towards the automated home began almost two centuries ago now.
-When we first plugged our homes in, the light bulb gave us the night.
-No longer was man confined to the limits of the sun.
-The technology offered liberation from the natural hours of the day.
-Later, appliances replaced tools and everything that moved, or could move, became battery powered.
-The first generation of the automated home advertised better performance for leisure in exchange.
-More time for the family, or affording the once confined housewife to pursue her career as well.
-The automated home liberated us from the need to maintain it.
+Later, appliances replaced tools, and everything that moved, or could move, became battery powered.
+The first generation of the automated home advertised better performance and the gift of more leisure time.
+More time for the family, more opportunity for the once tethered housewife to pursue a career, the automated home liberated us from the need to maintain it.

-Given the acceptance worldwide that privacy is dead, these thoughts may be obsolete falling on ears of developers and web designers.
-The point though is to fundamentally question what the Smart Home is offering us in exchange for what we must give it.
-Effectively, is the trade worth it?
+Given the acceptance worldwide that privacy is dead, these thoughts may fall on deaf ears as far as developers and designers are concerned.
+The point, though, is to question what the smart home is offering in exchange for what we must give up.
+Is the trade worth it?
 Will domestic life improve as it did during the first generations of automation?
-Or, how do we ensure, especially as the community who may be taking part in that change, that some amount of domesticity is salvaged?
+As designers, charter members of the community playing a large and important part in that change, how do we ensure that some amount of dignified domesticity is retained?